Canva Review — All the Pros and Cons

 Once you’ve got your video clips in place, a timeline lets you drag and drop them into place, trim them and create your final edit.

 You can also add audio to your video from a royalty-free library of over 500,000 pieces of music / sound effects.
-We have had some user feedback indicating that these sometimes cause issues when used in YouTube, however — and in fact a video we uploaded to YouTube featuring Canva-sourced music was flagged as breaching copyright by the platform.
+I have had some user feedback indicating that these sometimes cause issues when used in YouTube, however — and in fact a video I uploaded to YouTube myself featuring Canva-sourced music was flagged as breaching copyright.

 Canva video editing timeline